pietro31700/bagpipes/README.rst

         for i in range(1, len(step["bin_edges"])-1):
           # rel_step["rsfr1"] specifies the SFR of the second bin
-          # respect to the bin closer to the galaxy time (newest star formation)
+          # respect to the "0th" bin: the one closer to the galaxy time (newest star formation)
           rel_step["rsfr" + str(i)] = (0.5, 2)
           rel_step["rsfr" + str(i) + "_prior"] = "uniform"

   + A new prior has been introduced:

     + "hyperbolic" can be used to overpopulate low values and keeping a flat distribution elsewhere. "hyperbolic" has a parameter "eta" which select the *knee* of the distribution.
-Above this value the distribution is almost flat, below there are more occurences.
+Above this value the distribution is almost flat, below there are more occurrences.

       .. code-block:: python